J. Larry Jones

 First Career Win: 1983 at Ellis Park

-Sent out Lovely Maria to win the 2015 Central Bank Ashland (G1) before capturing the $1 million Kentucky Oaks (G1) at Churchill Downs.
+Sent out Lovely Maria to win the 2015 Central Bank Ashland (G1) before she captured the $1 million Kentucky Oaks (G1) at Churchill Downs.

 Prepped Havre de Grace at Keeneland in October 2011 before her fourth-place finish in the Breeders’ Cup Classic (G1) en route to being named the season’s Horse of the Year.